 G. canorus has a thin triangular tongue with many setae and backward pointing comb papillae at the base.
 It has a relatively developed small intestine accounting for 87-89% of the intestinal tract total length.
 The liver is large and divides into two (Sun et al., 2010).

 G. canorus is a non-migratory sedentary bird and this is likely to have contributed to its diverse social behaviours.
-Birds tend to associate in small groups and it has been suggested that Garrulax spp. may defend group territories and adopt cooperative breeding strategies (Campbell and Lack, 2010).
+Birds tend to associate in small groups but there is no evidence of group territories or cooperative breeding strategies.

 Not as gregarious as other similar species, G. canorus is more likely to be found skulking and foraging among leaf litter in pairs or small groups.

 Where G. canorus is introduced and living in gardens, it has been described as not shy (Allen, 2012), although this could be due to the fact that there is less dense scrub cover for the birds to hide in compared to the wild.